jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 For Background we're talking about Race, the character past life, and the character concept.

-A "Coruscan Noble", a "Smuggler Droid" or a "Mon Calamari Scout" are good Backgrounds, we don't need more than a few words for it.
+A "Coruscant Noble", a "Smuggler Droid" or a "Mon Calamari Scout" are good Backgrounds, we don't need more than a few words for it.

 ## Character Classes